top of page

 Excellent (750+)

-Data Source: CIBIL TransUnion Research 2025, LoanCounsel.in Analysis
+Data Source: CIBIL TransUnion Research 2025, *LoanCounsel.in Analysi

 How Long Does "Settled" Status Remain on Credit Report?

-Official Timeline: 7 years from settlement date (as per Credit Information Companies Regulation Act, 2005)
+Official Timeline: 7 years from the settlement date (as per Credit Information Companies Regulation Act, 2005).

 Practical Impact Timeline: